remy/remysharp.com/public/drafts/content-warnings.md

 ---

+If you're still not sure, think of a content warning like [UK film certificates](https://en.wikipedia.org/wiki/History_of_British_film_certificates#2009.E2.80.93present).
+U means suitable for all, otherwise the certificate is driven by the content such as "sexual violence" for an 18.

 So if you're giving talks, just think about whether you need a content warning.
 I've been giving public talks now for 7 years, and I now have have a talk that includes a content warning.
 Just consider it, and pass this sentiment on to your peers.